-Obviously this will depend on the variety of video you’re planning and your brand’s own marketing goals.
+Obviously, this will depend on the variety of videos you’re planning and your brand's own marketing goals.
 Our clients usually have a hit list that resembles the following:

 Business goals for animated video